Trainer or assessor

 It might also be useful to have some experience working in social care and health, and have a social care qualification such as a Diploma in Health and Social Care.

-When in your role you could do a vocational qualification to develop your skills as a trainer or assessor.
+Whilst working you could do a vocational qualification to develop your skills as a trainer or assessor.
 Read more from The Education and Training Foundation about specific qualifications and training.

-You might also choose to specialise in one particular area of care such as end of life or autism care, and you could become a trainer or assessor in that area.
+You might want to progress into a training management role in your organisation, or you could choose to specialise in one particular subject, such as end of life or autism care, and you could become a trainer or assessor in that area.
 Read more on the Job roles in social care page.